 - Use anchor text to link your internal resources within your content.
 These aren’t CTAs, but they are optional rabbit trails your visitor can take if they want to learn more about that topic.

 - Use resourceful links from authorities in your industry to help SEO crawlers understand your content purpose and the value you are presenting.
 You can use “open a new tab” (or window) links if you want to ensure they don’t completely leave your page (your site will still be open in the original tab).

 3. Use Images (And Include Alt Tag Descriptions)

 Images help break up long blocks of copy and keep your readers from bouncing off the page.
 However, too many large images is a problem if your site loads slowly.
 A general rule of thumb is to use compressed images that are under 200k in size.
 You can add alt tags descriptions to help your images get listed in image search and increase the keywords the search robots (or SEO spiders) can see.

 Here are some image best practices to improve your SEO.

-If you are saving the picture yourself, you should save for web at 72dpi and limit the width to 800px for faster page load time.
-This size would look very pixilated for print, but it looks good on a screen, loads faster and is easier to store.
+If you are saving the picture yourself, you should save for the web at 72dpi and limit the width to 800px for faster page load time.
+This size would look very pixilated for print, but it looks good on a screen, loads faster, and is easier to store.
 Thumbnails can be even smaller, which is important for product pages or galleries that could get sluggish with a ton of images.

 The alt text is also used for the hearing impaired and describes the image.
 You can increase SEO by naming your image file names with appropriate keywords and then using the alt tag to describe the image.
 If you use a picture of hands typing on the computer for a SaaS page, don’t just use “hands typing on the computer” for the alt tag.
 You could use something more like “searching for top SaaS accounting software products.”